 Considered to be one of the natural wonders of the world, the Aurora Borealis or ‘Northern Lights’ are a mesmerising swirling light show that dance across the night sky.
-Senior NASA scientists recently predicted that solar maximum activity will reach a new peak in December 2013, producing the best displays of this natural phenomenom for more than a decade, with strong displays set to continue into winter 2014/15.
+The recent solar maximum predicted by senior NASA scientists heralded the peak of the current solar cycle, producing the best displays of this natural phenomenom for more than a decade, with strong displays set to continue over the next couple of winters.

-The lights can be seen throughout the winter from November to April and are visible from any of our Lapland resorts, which all lie well north of the Arctic Circle.
-They are most commonly seen between 5pm and 2am, when the skies are dark and clear with no clouds.
+The lights can be seen throughout the winter from November to April and are visible from any of our Lapland resorts which all lie well inland, north of the Arctic Circle at the optimum latitude.
+They are most commonly seen between 7pm and 2am, when the skies are dark and clear with no clouds.
 Being well away from any bright lights or other sources of artificial light pollution make the colours stronger.

 The lights play a strong part in ancient folklore.
 Finnish legend tells how a great arctic fox would run across the snowy fells swishing its tail and creating a mesmerising light show, whipping up sparks as it struck the snow – hence the Finnish name for the lights: ‘Revontulet’ meaning foxfires.
 The local indigenous Sami people believed it was the lights from the energies of their ancestors souls flying across the heavens.

 Staying for 7 nights significantly increases your chances of seeing this amazing natural phenomenon.
 They can be seen if you stay in any of our properties although if you are staying in a hotel you may need to walk a couple of hundred metres away from any bright lights.
 Staying in a cosy log cabin is ideal.